 California Title Loan Lending Laws

-As with any loan offer, you should first understand the laws and regulations that regulate secured lenders.
+As with any loan offer, you should understand the regulations secured lenders must follow within the state.
 By making yourself aware of the state laws in California, you can better understand the current limits and fees that apply to licensed lenders.
 Our goal at California Title Loans is to provide you with the most up-to-date title loan regulations.

-The California State Assembly has passed AB 539, the Fair Access to Credit Act.
-This bill was signed by the Governor late in 2019 and was fully implemented across the state in January 2020.
-This law sets interest rate caps on all loans between $2,500 and $10,000, including installment loans, payday loans, and title loans.
-These new rules have brought about big changes in California as many large lenders have limited the loans they provide.
+Assembly Bill 539, The Fair Access to Credit Act, was passed a few years ago, and this ACT severely limited the interest rates lenders could charge within California.
+The governor signed this bill late in 2019 and fully implemented it across the state in January 2020.
+This law established interest rate caps for all loans of $2,500 to $10,000, including installment loans, payday loans, and title loans.
+These new rules have brought about big changes in California, as many large lenders have limited the loans they provide.

 What To Know About Title Loan Requirements & Regulations In CA